danleechina/2048.swift/README.md

 1. Open `2048_swift.xcodeproj` with Xcode
 2. COMMAND + B to build in Xcode
-3. In the Project Navigator of Xcode open `Products` directory and right click `2048_swift`.
-Choose Show in finder
+3. When build without error, in the Project Navigator of Xcode, click `Products` directory, there is a binary file named `2048_swift`
-4. Drag the `2048_swift` to Terminal app and input `enter`
+4. Drag the `2048_swift` file to Terminal app and input `enter`
-5. The game is running, enjoy it!
+5. The game is running, have fun!

+### TODO

+Run the game as a Swift script, not binary.

 ## License